Changing the way we look at addiction

 Being emotionally attached and overwhelmed can compromise the ability to find successful solutions.
 An unbiased professional is able to see things much differently.
 Here are some effective approaches.

-How Our Alcohol and Drug Interventions Work
+How Our Mental Health Disorder/Dual Diagnosis, Alcohol, and Drug Addiction Interventions Work

 Step 1: